Blog: Talking tech: hospitality tech terminology explained

-On that topic, staying in touch with customers once they have booked is an effective way to prevent no-shows – our recent GO Technology research in partnership with CGA, showed that among consumers who haven’t fulfilled a booking because they forgot about it, more than a third (36%) said they would be more likely to show up if the venue reminded them.
+Staying in touch with customers once they have booked is an effective way to prevent no-shows – previous research in partnership with CGA by NIQ, uncovered that among consumers who haven’t fulfilled a booking because they forgot about it, more than a third (36%) said they would be more likely to show up if the venue reminded them.

 Key to this approach is timing, with just over a quarter of people saying they’d like to be reminded on the day, while 38% prefer a few days in advance and 11% a week ahead.
 This needn’t become a hugely onerous task, technology can be employed to send automated responses and reminders.